-Horse Riding the Trail
+Horse Riding on the Great Victorian Rail Trail

 Horse riders can ride along the length of the trail.
 The main track is shared with walkers and cyclists, but separate horse trails are marked alongside the main trail in many places.

 Half day, full day and overnight rides are all recommended.
 Car parks are spaced along the trail for easy pick up and drop off at the beginning and end of your ride.
-Don’t forget to share your riding stories with us.

 Horse Yard Locations